Position-Blind Ptychography: Viability of image reconstruction via data-driven variational inference: Background on position-blind ptychography

 \subsection{Single-Particle Imaging and Ptychography}

 In this work, we investigate the extreme case of completely unknown scan positions.
 The underlying motivation comes from the methodology of \acf{SPI} \cite{neutzePotentialBiomolecularImaging2000}.
 Here, the imaged objects are micro- to nanometer-sized and do not reside on a well-controllable scanning stage, but are, e.g., in free flight within a \emph{molecular beam} injected into the experimental chamber and exposed with a very short-duration X-ray pulse; see \cref{fig:pty-spi-sketch}.
 Each object can only be exposed once, but it is assumed that all particles are identical in structure such that the reconstructed image $\img$ represents a single object.
 The SPI setup potentially enables time-resolved investigations of biochemical processes, but is experimentally limited by low probabilities that the randomly injected particles are hit by an X-ray pulse.
 The measurements further suffer from extremely low signal-to-noise ratio (SNR), since only a handful of photons are captured on the detector for each successful hit.
 We refer the interested reader to a review discussing these ideas and problems in more detail \cite{chapmanXRayFreeElectronLasers2019}.
 A way to increase the SNR is to use a highly focused beam with a focus size below 10~nm, which has recently become possible through advances in X-ray optics \cite{Dresselhaus2024Focusing,yamadaExtremeFocusingHard2024,Zakharova:2025}.
 When these beams have a focus size smaller than the object under investigation, the measurements become ptychographic: each diffraction pattern encodes only a part of the object.
 While this increases the photon flux through the sample and hence the measurement SNR by allowing more photons to diffract, it also introduces severe measurement uncertainty since the \enquote{scan} positions $\pos_\imeas$ are unknown and must be recovered jointly with the object $\img$.
-Since the measurement operator $\fwd_\imeas$ depends on the scan positions $\pos_\imeas$, the reconstruction problem is an instance of a \emph{blind} inverse problem.
+Since the measurement operator\revtwo{} $\fwd$\nc{} depends on the scan positions $\pos_\imeas$, the reconstruction problem is an instance of a \emph{blind} inverse problem. \revtwo One key difficulty in this novel blind problem is that the diffraction pattern measurements $y_\imeas$ are highly nonlinearly transformed and lossy frequency-space representations of the object image $\img$, which \emph{a priori} contain no spatial information at all and cannot directly be inverted to image estimates.
+This forbids the use of, e.g., registration-based methods that align estimates of image patches to retrieve some approximate positions $\hat{\pos}_\imeas$: no image exists before reconstruction that could be used to estimate positions, but without some at least partially correct estimate of the positions, no partially correct image can be reconstructed.
+This interdependence between image and measurement positions also motivates our later choice of an alternating minimization scheme, see \cref{sec:generalized-vi-for-blind-problems}. \nc